-In year one of the 2015-2017 cohort, candidates will meet approximately three days a week on campus and spend one day a week, or two half days, observing and participating in K-12 classrooms.
+In year one of the 2017-2019 cohort, candidates will meet approximately three days a week at Evergreen Tacoma and spend one day a week, or two half days, observing and participating in K-12 classrooms.

-The first half of fall quarter of year one, each candidate completes structured observations in elementary, middle and secondary school classrooms and community organizations in urban, rural and suburban settings.
+During the first half of fall quarter, each candidate completes structured observations in elementary, middle, and secondary school classrooms and community organizations in urban, rural, and suburban settings.

 By the second half of fall quarter and during winter and spring quarters, each candidate does observation and guided teaching in one classroom in their endorsement area.
-MiT's field placement officer arranges these placements with cooperating districts
+MiT's field placement officer arranges these placements with cooperating districts.